nice-digital/NICE.TopHat/README.md

 Deployment to the CDN is currently done manually, so speak to ops.
 Once the tophat dist files have been created, these should then be copied into https://github.com/nhsevidence/NICE.Bootstrap/tree/master/src/scripts/nice.

 ## Testing

+We have 3 types of automated tests within TopHat:

+- Unit - fast and low level code testing on a per-module basis
+- Visual regression - approved screenshot based visual testing
+- Funtional - WebDriver-based (Selenium) browser-driven 'acceptance' tests.

 ### Unit tests

-Unit tests can be found in the tests/unitTests folder.
+Unit tests can be found in the [tests/unitTests](tests/unitTests) folder.
 To run them:

 ```
 npm test
 ```

+They use the following tools under the hood:

+- [Mocha](https://mochajs.org/) as a test runner
+- [Chai](http://chaijs.com/) as an assertion library
+- [Sinon](http://sinonjs.org/) for spies, stubs and mocks

 ### Visual regression and functional tests

 The visual regression tests are run inside a docker container.
+This is because this guarantees the images will be the same on each run (and avoids cross-platform rendering issues).

 To run them you need docker installed and running on your machine then simply execute:

 ```
 export SITE=website
-export username= XXX
+export username="XXX"
-export password= XXX
+export password="XXX"
 ./run.sh
 ```

-NOTE: Replace XXX with variables from octodeploy
+NOTE: Replace XXX with variables from TeamCity.

 If you are on a windows machine run the above command from a git bash shell.